j-a-ryan/Collisions/README.md

   - Refactor style strings for maintainability
   - Assorted OOP/MVC refactoring is needed.
 Experiment objects needs to have Transformation objects.
 Currently transformations are shattered and need a class.

 We are reaching the end of the alpha versions.
-A physicist is currently testing v0.3.0-alpha.
+A physicist is currently testing v0.3.1-alpha.
 Next, any bugs he flushes out will be fixed and we will have a first beta version.
+The second step of the two-step transformation which the user can select to do is available in this release, but it is a work in progress and probably has issues.
+It requires that the software solve a set of three complex transcendental equations.
+There may be software bugs and there may be lingering mathematical shortcomings in the requirements.
 ## Introduction
 An application in Python (PyQt-PySide6, Matplotlib) for particle accelerator physicists and theoretical physicists working in particle physics, QCD, or nuclear physics.
 The purpose of the application is to allow physicists to see, rather than having to imagine, the vectors of particle just after particle collisions both in (a.) the laboratory (collider) reference frame and in (b.) a frame obtained by transformation of the vector set with a transformation matrix stipulated by the physicist.
 The application allows the physicist to enter a set of four-vectors, see them graphed, and vary the vectors on the fly by using sliders, so as to show the results of "what-if" scenarios of interest.